antonycourtney/tad/NOTES.md

 - Importing a CSV is one place where web and Electron UIs will differ a bit.
 Straightforward local file picker for Electron, but need some kind of upload dialog, possibly also allowing something like an URL or s3 bucket address.

+  #### Notes to self, 18Nov20

+  - We now have a single common client/server in (reltab/remote) that is used by both Electron and Web.
+Big relief.
+  - But: We still have a handful of assumptions we need to fix:
+    [ ] The main function of both apps is still built around importing a single CSV file [ ] AppState assumes a single table and a single pivot table.
+Need to support an empty / New state where no table has been selected, and add support for multiple tabs.
+    [ ] Need to be able to identify ViewState as dirty, and allow tree selection of tables from data sources so long as no edits have been made to view state.
+    [ ] Need to modify UI to support multiple tabs, move tree selector to individual tabs.
+    [ ] Need some UI for importing a CSV into a database as a table
+  - Let's build a Snowflake data source and dialect.